 Native to Africa, the African pygmy hedgehog is a small and unique species that has gained popularity as a pet worldwide.
 They are recognizable by their petite size and lighter-colored spines.

 Description: African pygmy hedgehogs are tiny, measuring around 15 cm in length.
-They possess a distinctive mask-like facial pattern with light-colored spines.
+They possess a distinctive mask-like facial pattern with light-coloured spines.

 Habitat: These hedgehogs inhabit arid regions, savannas, and grasslands in Africa.
 Unlike their European counterparts, African pygmy hedgehogs are more adapted to warm climates.